SannatKumar/auth_refresh_token/Backend/Readme.md

 Create a file under the main folder with the name nodemon.json

+This file we tell the nodemon where to watch and what kind of file extension.

 Install ts-node with the following command:

 $npm i ts-node typescript